7887 E. 60th Ave.

 A motion was made by Council Member Kim, seconded by Council Member Teter, to

-direct staff to schedule an annual review of the Land Development Code to identify
+direct staff to schedule an annual review of the Land Development Code to identify any

-of when the review will come forward before Council.
+when the review will come forward before Council.
 VOTE: 9 – Aye.

 A motion was made by Council Member Dukes, seconded by Council Member Teter,